May 21, 2024

 Birth Rates Are Near Historical Lows

 As the older end of the population grows larger, the share of younger Americans is shrinking.
 Historically, American women have had their first child at a relatively young age.
-The median age of motherhood for a woman born in 1935 was below 21.
-Longer lifespans along with societal and cultural changes, however, are leading to women having children later in life, with median age of motherhood now 26.
+In 1970, the average age of an American women having her first baby was 21.
+Longer lifespans along with societal and cultural changes, however, are leading to women having children later in life, with the average age of motherhood now exceeding 27.
 A delay in having the first child has led to women having fewer children in total.
 According to the Pew Research Center, there has been a sharp decline in families with four or more children.
 Societal factors also play a role in the decline of the birth rate.
 Scholars at the National Bureau of Economic Research found that as women entered the work force in larger numbers, the fertility rate declined.
-As a result of the abovementioned factors, the U.S. birthrate has dropped from 17 per 1,000 people 50 years ago to 11.1 now.
+As a result of the abovementioned factors, the U.S. birthrate has dropped from 16.7 per 1,000 people in 1990 to 11.0 now.

 The U.S. birth rate has steadily fallen over the past 30 years